 Ceramic Fountains

 Ceramic water fountains are popular for their durability, ease of cleaning, and natural appearance.
 The ceramic material helps keep water cool and doesn't retain odors or bacteria as easily as plastic alternatives.
+For more on eco-friendly cat products, ceramic fountains are excellent choices.

 These fountains are typically dishwasher-safe and come in various colors and designs to complement your home decor.
 They're also less likely to be knocked over by active cats.